 If your wedding media’s workmanship is even a remote concern, resist the temptation to source a non-vetted amateur from Craigslist or your wedding guest list, no matter how tight your budget.
 You’re more likely than not to be disappointed with the results.

 That said, it is possible to find professional-grade work at nonprofessional prices.
 Ascendant photography and videography professionals are often willing to work for less than what more established professionals charge.
-They’re frequently just out of school or ready to move up from assistant roles and launch their own businesses.
+They’re frequently just out of school or ready to move up from assistant roles and launch their own independent businesses.
 The best place to find these types, and verify their credentials, is on reputable job boards (such as Indeed or Monster) and freelance job websites (such as Upwork).

 8. Ask for an Off-Peak Discount